 Name Age Position

 Nicolaus Radford 45 Chief Executive Officer and Director

 Rangan Padmanabhan 47 Chief Financial Officer

 Donnelly A. Bohan 49 Chief Operating Officer

-John D. Yamokoski 44 Chief Technology Officer
+John D. Yamokoski 45 Chief Technology Officer

 M. Dilshad Kasmani 45 Chief Legal and Administrative Officer

-Mark Mey 58 Director
+Mark L. Mey 59 Director

-Lisa Porter 54 Chairman of the Board
+Lisa J. Porter 55 Chairperson of the Board

 Jim Bellingham 60 Director

 Adam Sharkawy 57 Director

 John W. Gibson, Jr. 64 Director

 Joseph W. Dyer 75 Director

-Eli Spiro 50 Director
+Eli Spiro 51 Director

 Nicolaus A. Radford.
-Nicolaus A. Radford serves as our Chief Executive Officer and as a director on our Board.
-Previously, Mr. Radford served as the Co-Founder, Chief Executive Officer, and a director of Nauticus Robotics Holdings.
-Mr. Radford founded Nauticus Robotics Holdings and joined the company in 2014.
-Mr. Radford has been continuously employed at Nauticus Robotics Holdings since its inception in 2014.
+Mr. Radford serves as our Chief Executive Officer and as a director on our Board.
+Previously, Mr. Radford served as the Chief Executive Officer and a director of Nauticus Robotics Holdings, Inc. (formerly known as "Houston Mechatronics, Inc."), a Texas corporation ("Nauticus Robotics Holdings").
+Mr. Radford founded Nauticus Robotics Holdings in 2014 and has been continuously employed at Nauticus Robotics Holdings since its inception.
 Prior to that, Mr. Radford led NASA's humanoid robotics efforts for both Space Station and future Mars missions, including both Valkyrie and Robonaut.
-Additionally, he was also the principal investigator ("PI") for NASA in the Defense Advanced Research Projects Agency's ("DARPA") advanced electric machine research for robotics.
+Additionally, he was also the principal investigator ("PI") for NASA in DARPA's advanced electric machine research for robotics.
 Mr. Radford led NASA's efforts in exoskeleton research for the International Space Station ("ISS") crew exercise and mobility assistance and initially served as Co-PI for NASA on DARPA's Warrior Web program, which focused on wearable robotics for military applications.
 He has extensive experience leading multidisciplinary teams in challenging development timeline environments.
 During Mr. Radford's tenure at NASA, he was the recipient of numerous patents, design awards, and commendations for his expertise and leadership that ultimately culminated in him receiving NASA's Outstanding Leadership Medal.
 He has been published several times on a multitude of topics relating to spaceflight robotics and contributed to Springer's Humanoid Robotics Handbook.
 Mr. Radford earned his B.S. and M.S. from Purdue University in Electrical and Computer Engineering.